git-qing/documentation/tutorial.md

 ls -l
 ```
 NOTE:
 a.
-Comment out the "10G" line first if you want to test a file of 10G in size
+Uncomment the "10G" line first if you want to test a file of 10G in size
 b.
 This step may take a few minutes.